VW Bug Ads

 1968

-VW Bug - Black and white 10" x 13" ad that talks about this year's model is "The Volkswagen for people who refuse to drive Volkswagens".
-The ad features a black background and has a 3 1/2" x 3" photo of the current model and text that talks about some of the problems that still exist but mentions that it now has an automatic transmission.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+VW Bug - Black and white 10" x 13" ad that proclaims that this year's model is "The Volkswagen for people who refuse to drive Volkswagens".
+The ad features a black background and has a 3 1/2" x 3" photo of the current model and text that talks about some of the few negative things about it but mentions that it now has an automatic transmission.
+They explain that "just because we've made the VW easier to drive, doesn't mean we're about to make it any prettier, or any bigger, or for that matter, any fancier"

 May 17, 1968